tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 * Xtreme Gradient Boosting: https://machinelearningmastery.com/extreme-gradient-boosting-ensemble-in-python/

 ## Random Forest Regressor (RFR)
-I have included two different RFR models in the relavant source code file [RFR](HfNbTi_Potentials_RandomForest.py).
+I have included two different RFR models in the relevant source code file [RFR](HfNbTi_Potentials_RandomForest.py).
 The first is a base model which has default hyperparameters and does not utilize cross validation during training.
 The second is a model which uses halving random search with cross validation to test many hyperparameter combinations and determine the optimal combination.